KeyCore/MathOperation/README.md

 AUTHOR: Kåre J. Kristoffersen, Cloud2@Denmark
 DATE: Feb 2nd, 2025
-LOCATION: Copenhagen,Denmark
+LOCATION: Copenhagen, Denmark

 ### Background and Motivation

 This project builds a serverless web application which can compute arithmetic operations using recursion and a principle of re-using prerecorded subresults in a DynamoDB table with a strict single table design approach.

-The purpose of setting out for this project was to strengten my skills in a couple of areas within AWS.
+The purpose of setting out for this project is to strengten my skills in a couple of central areas within AWS.
 It should be understood literally: To cut it out clearly, I did it alone as a learning project for myself.
 Now, while this project was not done with the hope that anyone will be using this tiny brower app for any real practical purpose, I will still hope that someone may find it fruitful to use ideas from it.

 ### A personal Learning project